LIS501/syllabi/Asgt3.md

   with which you are most familiar.
   Each resource should be accompanied by a paragraph advising the reader of the value and general content of each item.

-The annotated bibliography does NOT need to be double spaced.
+  The annotated bibliography does **not** need to be double spaced.

 RSS Feed

-:Links to your feed should be posted to the Assignment 3 forum in the main lecture Moodle.
+: Links to your feed should be posted to the Assignment 3 forum in the main lecture Moodle.
 You can submit it as a reply to your initial post on your topic.

 ## Submitting {.postreq}